-Counselor distributes the quiz (attached), and reads the items aloud, providing sufficient time for group members to mark their answers.
+Counselor directs group members to the appropriate quiz in their Workbooks (or provides copies of quiz).
+Counselor then reads the items aloud, providing sufficient time for group members to mark their answers.

 Detailed feedback:

 Counselor re-reads each item aloud to the group, providing the correct answer after reading each item.